Silenoid/game-of-life-webapp/README.md

 ```
 mvn spring-boot:run
 ```
+Then, go to your `localhost:8080` and play the hell out of it.
 If you don't have Maven installed on your system, you can use the embedded one inside the root directory.

 ## Technologies used